0xRy4n/R3CI/README.md

 You must then pass that angle into ScribBot.

-Because R3CI relies so heavily on mathematics to keep track of the the robots, you must be as precise as possible when taking this measurements.
+Because R3CI relies so heavily on mathematics to keep track of the the robots, you must be as precise as possible when taking these measurements.
 For simplicity, it is recommended you do this on floor with 1 sqaure foot tiles.

 You will also need to have a central computer to serve as the medium for robot